hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/relationships/1-create-foreign-key.md

 In the `todos` table, the value of `user_id` column must be ideally present in the `id` column of `users` table.
-Otherwise it would result in inconsistent data.
+Otherwise, it would result in inconsistent data.

 Postgres allows you to define foreign key constraint to enforce this condition.